KohakuBlueleaf/8051-dino-game/README.md

 make all
 ```

-The problem will be in `./build/dino.hex`
+The program will be in `./build/dino.hex`